Counting bare curves: The configuration space of maps from curves with boundary

 \begin{theorem} (Compare \cite[Theorem 1.6]{HWZ-GW}) For any $\delta \in (0,2\pi)$, the space $\bZ^{(3, \delta)}(X, L, \omega)$ admits a second countable paracompact Hausdorff topology.
 In this topology, the loci $\bZ_{A, g,h,m,b}(X, L,\omega)$ are open and closed. \end{theorem}

-\begin{theorem} (Compare \cite[Theorem 1.7]{HWZ-GW}) For any sequence $\delta_0 < \delta_1 < \cdots < 2\pi$, there is a polyfold structure on $\bZ$ with underlying filtration $\bZ^{(3, \delta_0)} \subset \bZ^{(4, \delta_1)} \subset \cdots \subset \bZ^{(3 +k, \delta_m)} \subset \cdots$ \end{theorem} \begin{proof} Let us outline the argument of \cite[Section 3.5]{HWZ-GW} and indicate one necessary adaptation.
+\begin{theorem} (Compare \cite[Theorem 1.7]{HWZ-GW}) For any sequence $\delta_0 < \delta_1 < \cdots < 2\pi$, there is a polyfold structure on $\bZ$ with underlying filtration $\bZ^{(3, \delta_0)} \subset \bZ^{(4, \delta_1)} \subset \cdots \subset \bZ^{(3 +k, \delta_m)} \subset \cdots$ \end{theorem} \begin{proof} Let us outline the argument of \cite[Section 3.5]{HWZ-GW} and indicate the necessary adaptation to the bordered case.
 Local charts centered around smooth maps from parameterized smooth (not nodal) curves are entirely straightforward to construct.
-Indeed, if $u$ is such a map, the space of sections of $H^{3,\delta}(S,u^{\ast} TX)$ has a standard sc-structure; this space can be identified with a space of maps to $X$ using the exponential map for a metric.
-The sole necessary modification in the case of bordered Riemann surfaces is that we should use a Riemannian metric $g$ with the following two properties: $L$ is totally geodesic in $g$ and $J$ takes Jacobi-fields in $g$ along $L$ to Jacobi-fields, as in \cite[Section 5.2]{ESS}.
-The first condition is used to ensure that the exponential map preserves the boundary condition, the second is used in Section \ref{sec:formaldiff}.
+Indeed, if $u$ is such a map, the space of sections of $H^{3,\delta}(S,u^{\ast} TX)$ has a standard sc-structure; this space can be identified with a space of maps to $X$ using any map $TX\to X$ with vertical differential along the zero section equal to the identity.
+In the the case of bordered Riemann surfaces, we have demanded that the maps be $J$-holomorphic on the boundary.
+This will be ensured by the exponential map $\exp\colon TX\to X$ of a Riemannian metric $g$ with the following two properties: $L$ is totally geodesic in $g$ and $J$ takes Jacobi-fields in $g$ along $L$ to Jacobi-fields, as in \cite[Section 5.2]{ESS}.
+The first condition is used to ensure that the exponential map preserves the boundary condition, the second to assure that the map is holomorphic along the boundary.

-The charts are compatible because coordinate change in the domains acts sc-smoothly on spaces of maps.
-Coordinate charts defining `neighborhoods' for maps from parameterized nodal curves are obtained in \cite{HWZ-GW} from \cite[Theorem 1.28]{HWZ-models} (recalled above as Theorem \ref{lem: retract}).
-We have the analogous results above for the similar gluings in the bordered case.
+Coordinate charts defining `neighborhoods' for maps from parameterized nodal curves are obtained in \cite{HWZ-GW} from \cite[Theorem 1.28]{HWZ-models} (recalled above as Theorem \ref{lem: retract}) and as explained above, by doubling, we have the analogous results above for the similar gluings in the bordered case.

 The forgoing discussion explains how to construct local charts around {\em parameterized} maps.
 It remains to explain how to use these to give an orbifold cover of $\mathbf{Z}$, whose points correspond to {\em unparameterized} maps.
-Since stable holomorphic curves have already only finitely many automorphisms, the main point is to explain what to do about maps with (positive symplectic area but) unstable domains.
+Since stable Riemann surfaces have already only finitely many automorphisms, the main point is to explain what to do about maps with (positive symplectic area but) unstable domains.

 In \cite{HWZ-GW}, given such a map, a (locally defined) hypersurface in $X$ transverse to the map is chosen.
 Points on the domain which meet the hypersurface are marked.
 Here the hypersurface is chosen so that the resulting marked domain curve is stable.
 One considers the space of maps from such nearby marked curves which remain transverse to the hypersurface.\footnote{To ask for transversality to a hypersurface, one must speak of the derivatives of the map at points; to expect that nearby maps should remain transverse, one should have continuity of the derivative.
 Note that $H^3$ ensures these properties by Sobolev embedding.}